-Software like Good Screen Recorder Lite and Reflector will let you record your iPad and iPhone screens, but they will only work through a computer, and usually at a cost.
+Software like Good Screen Recorder Lite and Reflector will let you record your iPad and iPhone screens, but they will only work on a computer, and usually at a cost.
 Apple's own QuickTime Player lets you do it for free, but you'll need that Lightning cable to do so.
 Then there are Cydia apps that let you screen record right from your iOS device, but you need to jailbreak first.

-There is another option, though, and it's called AirShou, from Shou.TV, which allows you to screen record directly from your iPad, iPhone, or iPod touch—without having to jailbreak or use a computer.
+There is another option, though, and it's called AirShou, from Shou.TV, which allows you to screen record directly from your iPad, iPhone, or iPod touch — without having to jailbreak or use a computer.
 This app is not available in the iOS App Store, so you'll be sideloading it like we've done before in the past for video game emulators like GBA4iOS and NDS4iOS.

 This will work with iOS 9 and higher, and may still work in iOS 7 and 8.